Cost: NZ$ 395 per person (Multi-share Room sleeps 8)

 Both Okaka and Port Craig Lodge also offer premium upgrade rooms for trampers with a king-sized bed (or two singles), all bedding, linen and towels supplied, and even a hot water bottle.

 Each Lodge is fully wheelchair accessible and has been built and are run in conjunction with our commitment to sustainability.
 Read more about our efforts here.

 Lodge Bar & Shop

 Both Lodges also have a licensed bar and shop where you can buy a range of New Zealand wine and beer, as well as snacks, refreshments and dehydrated meal pouches.
-Take some cash or a credit card with you (sorry, no EFTPOS available)
+We accept both cash and card.

 We stock a selection of beers and wines.
 As our liquor licence is an "on-licence", it is not permitted to "Bring Your Own"; you must purchase all alcoholic beverages from our bar.